 These price include 3 treatments and 1 follow-up appointment (about 12 weeks after the treatment is complete).

 Most toenail fungus clinics bill for this service in a package based on the number of toes.
 If you already have customers who would need a safer alternative for toe nail fungus removal, the payback on a combo therapy/toenail laser can be just a few months.

 Toenail Fungus / Therapy Laser Systems

-The Aspen system includes a large 9-inch touch screen with internal protocols.
-This system uses a cooled German-made laser module inside the controller and a fiber optic cable to transfer the energy to the probe.
-This system also comes with a 3-year warranty and the price includes training and installation.
+The EVOlaser system includes a large 8-inch touch screen with internal protocols.
+This system uses a cooled laser module inside the controller and a fiber optic cable to transfer the energy to the probe.
+This system also comes with a 2-year warranty and the price includes training and installation.
 The system is, also, about the half the cost of any other professional toe nail treatment system.
 This system will deliver 15 joules per second as a toe nail fungus system.
 It can also deliver 15 watts at 810nm or up to 20 watts of both wavelengths at the same time for a total of 20 joules per second.

 In addition to the EVOlaser, there are other players in the laser toenail fungus removal market, Nomir and PathoLase.
 Both these product are FDA cleared for toe nail fungus only and should not be used for laser therapy or as a pain control device.
 Astanza makes both tatoo removal and toenail fungus removal lasers.